onedata/onedatafilerestclient/README.md

 ### Get file or directory contents

-This method allows to read an entire file:
+This method allows to read an entire file.
+It accepts the following optional keyword arguments:

+- `offset` - byte offset to start reading from (default: 0)
+- `size` - number of bytes to read
+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

+For example, to read an entire file:

 ```python
 >>> client.get_file_content('MyData', file_path='file.txt')